essmd/plesk-ext-dotnetcore/README.md

 ## Installation

-While the extension is not completed yet, it must be installed manually:
+While the extension is not completed yet, it must be installed manually.
+There are two options to install the extension:

-### Upload an archive
+### Option 1: Upload an archive

 1. Download or clone the repository
 2. Create a *.zip file of all files in the repository (excluding the GIT folder .git/*)
 3. Install the extension in the Plesk Administration under Extension by uploading the zip file

-### Upload extension files
+### Option 2: Upload extension files

 If your plesk installation is located at ```/opt/psa``` you have to upload the following files to the following folders: